 Welcome to the Vigilants.
 You are one of the thousands of people living in the imperial capital of Sentra, the jewel of the Empire.
-For some of you, this is home, a comfortable and familiar place you've known your entire life.
-For others, the city is ...
+For some of you, this is home, a comfortable and familiar place you've known your entire ...

 Welcome to the Vigilants.
 You are one of the thousands of people living in the imperial capital of Sentra, the jewel of the Empire.